 Here are 4 of my Favorite Recipes!

-First favorite would have to be mac and cheese since it has been an absolute favorite since I was a child.
-My boys even love this recipe however, they always request hot dogs with it.
-I just pick my battles and once and awhile isn’t a bad thing.
+It has been an absolute favorite since I was a child.
+My boys even love this recipe.
+However, they always request hot dogs with it.
+I pick my battles, and once and a while isn’t a bad thing.

 Southern Mac and Cheese

 - 1 c Mexican Cheese, shredded

 - 6-8 oz Velvetta Cheese I like mine extra cheesy so I typically do 8oz, but 6 sometimes for celebrations.